Julczyk/GTL/docs/typing.md

 - `multiple` - keyword when declaring dictionary

 ### array
-on declaration we specify array after datatype using `about` keyword followed by ammount of allocated memory.\
+on declaration we specify array after datatype using `about` keyword followed by amount of allocated memory.\
 For example: `>see about 500 pigeons` allocates array of 500 integers called "pigeons".

 #### Assigning values to the whole array